alexiusvdt/learning-list/README.md

 ## Known Bugs
 * it's not very pretty
+* some unnecessary files present in git repository

 ## Additional Thanks
 Eric Matthes for the helpful crash course & creative spark!